 The Operations Manual defines the structure and procedures of APA's:

 - central office

-Access task force reports, resource documents, manuscripts and conference publications.
+Access resource documents, practice guidelines, position statements, and conference publications.

 The Action Item Tracking System tracks the status of governance actions (including action papers and position statements) through the Assembly, Joint Reference Committee, and Board of Trustees.

 APA believes that maximum transparency regarding participants’ affiliations and interests is critically important and in the best interests of the Association.
 APA has adopted policies regarding disclosure of interests and affiliations and potential conflicts of interest.
 These procedures are followed to ensure the integrity of APA’s policies, positions, publications, and other programs and services.